branden-jones/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers to the questions below.

 1. In your own words, define closure (1-2 sentences).
+  A closure allows a user to do complex tasks within an ancetrial task.
+For instance, if i worked at a restaurant, my register needs to have nested functions for my regular use (things like ordering/pricing a burrito with a drink, etc.) workings within a much larger function to keep track of all of my sales, inventory, promotionals, etc. Every step deeper into the larger Ancestor function one goes, a new closure is created.
 2. Study the following code, then answer the questions below.

 ```js